 By Norihiko Shirouzu and Paul Ingrassia

-WUHAN, China (Reuters) - Ford Motor Co (NYS:F) Chief Executive Alan Mulally repeatedly declined to dismiss reports that he was approached to run Microsoft Corp (MSFT) and speculation that he may be in line for a leadership role at Boeing.
+WUHAN, China (Reuters) - Ford Motor Co (NYS:F) Chief Executive Alan Mulally repeatedly declined to dismiss reports that he was approached to run Boeing Co (NYS:BA) or Microsoft Corp (NSQ:MSFT), and neither would he confirm speculation to that effect.

 "I love serving Ford" was Mulally's repeated comment on the sidelines of an auto conference in the central Chinese city of Wuhan, when asked if he had been approached either directly or indirectly to lead either of those companies.

 His refusal to confirm or deny the reports about his plans after he leaves Ford intensifies speculation that he is being wooed by Boeing or Microsoft.

 Ford has repeatedly said there was no change to a plan for executive appointments announced last November, which included Mulally's.
 Mulally was set to continue to serve as Ford CEO through the end of 2014, giving the automaker more time to gauge potential successors, notably Chief Operating Officer Mark Fields, who now oversees most of Ford's daily operations.